mumme74/atto-py/README.md

 It is possible to sidestep some of these steps to simplify an implementation.
 The reference implementation of atto does this, as well as this implementation of atto.
 More specifically we sidestep the Compiler and go directly to the VM step.

 That means we evaluate direcly from the AST tree.
-This is slower that excuting from a flat list, but it makes the implementation simpler.
+This is slower than excuting from a flat list, but it makes the implementation simpler.
 This technique is call *Tree traversal* or *Walk the tree*.

-In this specific python based variant of the atto language we actually use the python VM as en extra step before the programinstructions reaches the CPU.
+In this specific python based variant of the atto language we actually use the python VM as en extra step before the program-instructions reaches the CPU.
 A consequence of writing the interpreter in python.

 The pipeline here in this atto implementation:
 ```